Perry has been a technical writer for over 10 years for biotech and I.T. firms. He loves to write.

 The Issue With Aluminum

 This choice made problems for Chevy and GM: aluminum is much more expensive to produce than iron, and GM had no plant devoted to molding things out of aluminum.
 Thus, GM would have to either build its own plant or convert an existing one.

 Chevy officially approved of the Corvair project (then called "Holden" in late 1957).
 In 1958, the plant was constructed.
-It would product 70 Corvair engines per hour.
+It would produce 70 Corvair engines per hour.

 The next problem was finding equipment that could mold the engine in an effective manner using aluminum casting techniques.
 For this, Chevy went to Germany in 1958, searching for a good method.
-They went to the Neckarsulm firm who were making Porsche engines.
-Chevy was more impressed with that method than with the one VW was using, and struck a deal with Neckarsulm to use their technology.
+They went to the Neckarsulm firm (which was making Porsche engines).
+Chevy was more impressed with that method than with the one VW was using and struck a deal with Neckarsulm to use their technology.
 Chevy purchased 24 casting machines from the German firm along with their tech support to train and operate.
 These began to arrive in 1959.

-The first corvair engine head was poured from molten aluminum in.
-The first production parts for the Corvair were made in April, 1959 (the public debut was Oct.
+The first Corvair engine head was poured from molten aluminum.
+The first production parts for the Corvair were made in April 1959 (the public debut was Oct.
 1959).
 The first production models came out in July for road tests etc.

 Ed Cole, the father of the Corvair, also went on to create the Chevy Vega, again with an all-aluminum engine.
-Soon, Chrysler used aluminum engines in their Valiants, and Pontiac used it in the 215 V8 engine.
+Soon, Chrysler used aluminum engines in their Valiants, and Pontiac used them in their 215 V8 engines.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.